aminya/typescript-optimization/README.md

 ### Traditional `for` vs `for-of` vs `for-in`- Looping ovr Objects

 - ES2020 and ES5:
-    - object size of more 17:  the best is `for_traditional_keys`
+    - Normal and large objects:  the best is `for_traditional_keys`

         Best to worst:

         `for_traditional_keys`> `for_of_keys` > `for_in` > `for_of_values` > `for_traditional_values` > `for_of_entries`

-    - object size of less than 17:  the best is `for_in`.
+    - Small objects:  the best is `for_in`.
 This is probably because of CPU cache size.

         Best to worst: